Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 • 25-year-old female marathon runner

-• an atraumatic 3-month history of left greater than right Achilles tendinopathy
+• An atraumatic 3-month history of left greater than right Achilles tendinopathy

-• was preparing for Chicago Marathon
+• Was preparing for the Chicago Marathon

-• had been running up to 110 km/wk
+• Had been running up to 110 km/wk

-• pain on palpation
+• Pain on palpation

 Runner B